Game: Spectrum

 Guiding a black dot with eyes….

 Spectrum, released for the Nintendo Switch, is a platform game with 80 levels spread across 8 different environments.
-A minimalistic abstract world awaits the player where you have to guide a black dot with eyes, that looks kind of like a worm.
-The worm moves around static and moving light and dark coloured shapes, whilst collecting white orbs/eyes to reach the end portal.
+A minimalistic abstract world awaits the player where you have to guide a black dot with eyes, that look kind of like a worm.
+The worm moves around static and moving light and dark-coloured shapes, whilst collecting white orbs/eyes to reach the end portal.
 There are 3 bonus objectives on every level to complete to reach 100% for that level.

-The 3 objectives are to get to end of the level within the time limit without hitting anything within the level and finally collect all the orbs scattered throughout.
-Of course you don’t have to complete the 3 bonus objectives to complete that level just make it to the portal is sufficient but for most gamers 100% is the goal.
+The 3 objectives are to get to the end of the level within the time limit without hitting anything within the level and finally collect all the orbs scattered throughout.
+Of course, you don’t have to complete the 3 bonus objectives to complete that level just making it to the portal is sufficient but for most gamers, 100% is the goal.

-While trying to reach the end goal you can not touch any light coloured shapes as that will remove one of your 3 life bars in the top right hand corner of the screen, if you do lose all 3 life bars you restart at the beginning of that level again and touching any darker coloured shapes is instant death.
+While trying to reach the end goal you can not touch any light-coloured shapes as that will remove one of your 3 life bars in the top right-hand corner of the screen, if you do lose all 3 life bars you restart at the beginning of that level again and touching any darker coloured shapes is instant death.
 Anything white is safe to touch on your travels through the levels.
-The tutorial explains it all well within a sort space of time.
+The tutorial explains it all well within a short space of time.

-Controls are simple move with left joystick, dive is A and B is jump, alternately you can use X and Y for dive and Jump.
-The menu section can be controlled via joystick and button or touch screen.
-Controls work very well and are nice and responsive.
+Controls are simple move with the left joystick, dive is A and B is jump, alternately you can use X and Y for dive and Jump.
+The menu section can be controlled via a joystick and button or touch screen.
+The controls work very well and are nice and responsive.

 A good mix of Zen and rushing about